pglez82/asw2223_0/README.md

 You should be able to access the application in [http://localhost:3000](http://localhost:3000).

 ## More information
-You can get more information about the respository in the other README files:
+You can get more information about the repository in the other README files:
 - Documentation: https://github.com/pglez82/asw2223_0/tree/master/docs
 - Webapp: https://github.com/pglez82/asw2223_0/tree/master/webapp
 - Restapi: https://github.com/pglez82/asw2223_0/tree/master/restapi

 ## Deployment

-For the deployment we have serveral options.
-The first an more flexible is to deploy to a virtual machine using SSH.
+For the deployment, we have several options.
+The first and more flexible is to deploy to a virtual machine using SSH.
 This will work with any cloud service (or with our own server).
 Other options include using the container services that all the cloud services provide.
 This means, deploying our Docker containers directly.
 Here I am going to use the first approach.
 I am going to create a virtual machine in a cloud service and after installing docker and docker-compose, deploy our containers there using GitHub Actions and SSH.

-### Create the virtual machine [Option 1 - Microsoft Azure]
-For this example I am going to create a virtual machine in Azure.
+### Create the virtual machine [Option 1 - Microsoft Azure]For this example, I am going to create a virtual machine in Azure.
 Other services like Amazon AWS or Google Cloud, work in the same way.
-After logging in into Microsoft Azure with a student account, we can access the services provided.
+After logging in to Microsoft Azure with a student account, we can access the services provided.
 The first one in the creation of Virtual Machines.

 <p align="center">
    <img width="500" alt="Azure options" src="https://user-images.githubusercontent.com/10683040/155282509-411030c5-2b9b-4161-bbe8-28cd9626df1e.png">
 </p>

 - After clicking in Virtual Machines we will be able to create a new virtual machine.
 The basic machine (2Gb of RAM), would be enough for this example.
-Make sure that a pair a keys are generated to be able to access the machine.
+Make sure that a pair of keys are generated to be able to access the machine.

 <p align="center">
    <img width="500" alt="Creating the VM" src="https://user-images.githubusercontent.com/10683040/155282817-262a58dd-f203-45bf-aa73-421725aa8b03.png">